APC, INEC, others, dragged to court over ward congress - New Telegraph

-Aggrieved leaders of the All Progressives Congress (APC) have dragged the party, the Independent National Electoral Commission (INEC) and the National Chairman of the Caretaker Committee and Governor of Yobe State, Malai Buni to court over the outcome of the last congress of the party in Ondo State.
+Aggrieved leaders of the All Progressives Congress (APC) have dragged the party, the Independent National Electoral Commission (INEC) and the National Chairman of the Caretaker Committee and Governor of Yobe State, Mai Mala Buni to court over the outcome of the last congress of the party in Ondo State.

 In the suit filed at the Federal High Court, Akure, the aggrieved party leaders led by Hon Idowu Adebusuyi and Segun Boboye through their lawyer, Mr Dauda Abdukadir, asked the court to nullify the ward congress of the party held at Ifedore Local Government Area of the state.